okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="post" url="/api/v1/iam/resource-sets" />

-Creates a new Resource Set with a custom collection of resources
+Creates a Resource Set with a custom collection of resources

 #### Request parameters